IBM Cloud Docs

 You are charged different rates depending on the processor type that you choose for your virtual machine (VM).
 Dedicated processors are priced the highest as they provide the best overall performance.
 Shared capped processors cost slightly more than shared uncapped processors because of their flexibility in addressing licensing restrictions.
 The processors are all charged on an hourly prorated basis according to the machine type, processor type, and the number of cores used in a month.

-Each processor has a different hourly rate depending on its type (Dedicated vs Shared uncapped).
-Processors also have a different hourly rate depending on the system that they are on (Dedicated S922 vs Dedicated E980).
+Processor cores are charged at different hourly rates depending on the core type (Dedicated, Shared uncapped, or Shared capped) and the machine type (S922, E1080, S1022, or E1080).
 For information on different processor type functions, see What's the difference between shared capped and shared uncapped processor performance?
 How do they compare to dedicated processor performance?.

-All prices that are mentioned in the topic, Pricing for Power Virtual Server, are illustrative and do not represent the actual amounts that are used for billing.
+All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the Power Virtual Server cost estimator tool.
 For more information, see Generating an estimate.

-The following tables show how different processor types affect the cost per system:
+The following tables show examples of how different processor types affect the cost per system:

 Number of cores (S922) Hourly rate (Processor type) Monthly cost (730 hours)